 If you are using this team chat software for some software development project then it is possible to discuss code using Markdown code blocks (and syntax highlighting) and discuss blocks of text with block quotes.

 From a security point of view, it supports single sign-on with Google, GitHub, and Active Directory/LDAP.
-They also working on to integrate SAML authentication systems, administrators can deactivate any user, bot, or integration; know more at Zulip official website.
+They also working on integrating SAML authentication systems, administrators can deactivate any user, bot, or integration; know more at Zulip official website.

 On Meteor framework developed RocketChat, also provides good customization options via WebHook integrations, Themes to personalize UI, REST API, LiveChat API or Real-time API, data importers for Slack and HipChat users, Marketplace to install apps to functions expansion and plugin to integrate RocketChat features into popular applications such as Drupal or Pidgin.